markentier/markentier.tech/site/content/posts/2021/02/github-with-multiple-profiles-gpg-ssh-keys/index.md

 <!-- more -->

 Recently I helped a coworker during onboarding with his machine setup and he asked me about this very same topic.
 I provided him with what I have and use.
-The following blog post is a slightly refined version of it.
+The following blog post is a refined version of it.

 The slightly more complex version control system configuration is due to the following requirements and expectations: